Portofino what to visit: 5 THINGS TO SEE ABSOLUTELY

-✅ Before starting with the 5 Things to see absolutely in Portofino, here are some really interesting links about Portofino and Tigullio.
+✅ Before starting with Portofino what to visit – 5 things to see absolutely, here are some really interesting links about Portofino and Tigullio.
 Take a look! 😉

 - Tigullio’s treasures you cannot miss: The Christ of the Abyss

 - San Michele di Pagana: what to see?

 - 5 things to see in Santa Margherita Ligure!

 - Tigullio: 10 (and more) reason for a Winter visit

 - Tigullio: 5 curious things you need to know!

 - Moneglia: 5 things you must (absolutely) see

 - Love in Portofino: the very original song